 Before moving on up the coast, mention finally needs to be made of the development of the 'new town' of Skegness from the late eighteenth century onwards, which shows up very clearly in the DSM Lidar dataset.
 The origins of Skegness, Cleethorpes and Mablethorpe/Sutton-on-Sea can all be found in the later eighteenth century, when they became home to fashionable Georgian sea-bathing inns and hotels.
 The initial inns were established at places that were little more than hamlets previously, but the early to mid-nineteenth century saw these inns acting as the seed around which new resorts grew.
-Skegness was a very small hamlet before about 1770, as can be seen on Captain Armstrong's map of that decade, 153 its original town and harbour having been lost over two centuries earlier and its smaller post-medieval harbour having apparently fallen into disuse, but it saw notable growth in the late eighteenth and especially the nineteenth centuries after the founding of two bathing hotels (later known as the Vine and Hildred's) here in the eighteenth century.
-154 The town grew slowly
+Skegness was a very small hamlet before about 1770, as can be seen on Captain Armstrong's map of that decade,153 its original town and harbour having been lost over two centuries earlier and its smaller post-medieval harbour having apparently fallen into disuse, but it saw notable growth in the late eighteenth and especially the nineteenth century.154 The town grew slowly